Cranham C of E Primary School

 School Council:

 School Council meet weekly and play a vital role in providing a pupil voice within the decision-making for our school.
-Each member of the team has a specific role and are lead by a Chairperson.
-Responsibilities include: Charity Ambassador, Spirituality & Values Ambassador, Sports Ambassador, Nature & Environment Ambassador, Finance Ambassador and KS1 Spokesperson.

 Other Leadership Roles:

-Collective Worship Leaders
+Collective Worship Team

 • Year 6